All Episodes

 Households making between 20,000 and 30,000 will only pay 5.7%.

-Obama's claim hinges on the fact that for high income families and individuals, investment income is often taxed at a lower rate than wages.
+Obama's claim hinges on the fact that for high-income families and individuals, investment income is often taxed at a lower rate than wages.

 When's the last time you heard them admit that?

-There is even, folks, I have there is even, you can find it, and I heard it explained on television last night, exactly as happened here yesterday and has happened every day that this subject has come up for the last 23 years.
+There is even, folks, there is even, you can find it, and I heard it explained on television last night, exactly as happened here yesterday and has happened every day that this subject has come up for the last 23 years.

-There was an explanation of the difference between capital gains income and earned income and the tax rates on both, and the fact that capital gains income has already been taxed once before as income.
+There was an explanation of the difference between capital gains income and earned income and the tax rates on both and the fact that capital gains income has already been taxed once before as income.

 You have to earn the money before you invest it.